bitextor/bitextor/README.md

 ## REQUIREMENTS

-Autotools are necessary for building and installing the project.
-Tools javac and jar are needed for building Java dependences, and the virtual machine of Java is needed for running them.
-In addition, a c++ compiler is requeired for compiling.
+**Autotools** are necessary for building and installing the project.
+Tools from **JDK** as javac and jar are needed for building Java dependences, and the virtual machine of Java is needed for running them.
+In addition, a c++ compiler is required for compiling, and **cmake** for 'clustercat' project.
 Most of the scripts in bitextor are written in Python.
 Because of this, it is necessary to also install Python 2.
-All these tools are available in most Unix-based operative systems repositories.
+All these tools are available in most Unix-based operating systems repositories.

 Some external Python libraries should also be installed before starting the installation of bitextor:

-- python-Levenshtein: Python library for computing the Levenshtein edit-distance.
+- **python-Levenshtein**: Python library for computing the Levenshtein edit-distance.
-- LangID.py: Python library for plain text language detection.
+- **LangID.py**: Python library for plain text language detection.
-- regex: Python package for regular expressions in Python.
+- **regex**: Python package for regular expressions in Python.
-- NLTK: Python package with natural language processing utilities.
+- **NLTK**: Python package with natural language processing utilities.
-- numpy: Python package for scientific computing with Python.
+- **numpy**: Python package for scientific computing with Python.
-- keras: Python package for implementing neural networks for deep learning.
+- **keras**: Python package for implementing neural networks for deep learning.
-- h5py: Pythonic interface to the HDF5 binary data format.
+- **h5py**: Pythonic interface to the HDF5 binary data format.
-- python-magic: Python interface for the magic library, used to detect files' format (install from apt or source code in https://github.com/threatstack/libmagic/tree/master/python, not from pip: it has a different interface).
+- **python-magic**: Python interface for the magic library, used to detect files' format (install from apt or source code in https://github.com/threatstack/libmagic/tree/master/python, not from pip: it has a different interface).
-- iso-639: Python package to convert between language names and ISO-639 codes
+- **iso-639**: Python package to convert between language names and ISO-639 codes

-The easiest way to install these python libraries is using the tool pip (https://pypi.python.org/pypi/pip).
+The easiest way to install these Python libraries is using the tool pip (https://pypi.python.org/pypi/pip).
 For installing the three libraries at the same time, you can simply run:

-` user@pc:~$ sudo pip install langid python-Levenshtein regex NLTK numpy magic h5py keras`
+`user@pc:~$ sudo pip install langid python-Levenshtein regex nltk numpy h5py keras tensorflow iso-639`

 For system libraries and tools we used apt because we are in a Debian-like environment.
 In case you have another package manager, just run the equivalent installation with it, but we cannot ensure that the versions and interfaces match the Debian ones, or even exist.
-In case of any problem, just search how to install automatke, gawk, Java JDK (Oracle or OpenJDK), pip (with get_pip.py) and libmagic with Python interface (https://github.com/threatstack/libmagic/tree/master/) in your distribution or from source code.
+In case of any problem, just search how to install automake, gawk, cmake, Java JDK (Oracle or OpenJDK), pip (with get_pip.py) and libmagic with Python interface (https://github.com/threatstack/libmagic/tree/master/) in your distribution or from source code.

 Most of these pip packages are also available in the repositories of many Unix-based systems.

 In addition to these Python libraries, the tool Apertium (http://www.apertium.org/) may be necessary if you plan to use lemmatisation with bitextor crawl websites containing texts in highly inflective languages.
-If you do not need this functionaly, just use the option "--without-apertium" when running the configuration script.
+If you do not need this functionally, just use the option "--without-apertium" when running the configuration script.

 ## INSTALLING BITEXTOR